nashville-software-school/client-side-mastery/book-3-the-neophyte/chapters/FETCH_INTRO.md

 1. Fat per serving
 1. Sugar per serving

+> **Helpful hints:** You will need to use the `forEach` array method to iterate your foods.
+Inside that `forEach`, you will need to perform another `fetch` to get the additional information.
+The barcode value must be interpolated inside the URL for the inner fetch.

-> Example with ingredients included
+#### Example with ingredients included

 ![foods with ingredients included](./images/foods-with-ingredients.png)